molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster:</span> Thank you brother.
 So do I think I'm overpaid?
 No, I mean, I pretty much did <span class="transcript-note">[unintelligible]</span> a bunch of years.
 And I think I work about 100 hours a week.

-<span class="transcript-speaker">HF:</span> That's not good for you, man!
+<span class="transcript-speaker">High Fidelity:</span> That's not good for you, man!
 You gotta take some you time, bro.

 <span class="transcript-speaker">Monster, 2:46:44:</span> No, no!
 But I have my hobbies.
 But, I feel good.
 I don't drink very much.
 I had wine today, that was good, we had Communion today.
 But I don't really drink much, and I try to get to sleep by 11:30 and get up around 6 or 6:30.
 And then try to take a nap on the weekend.
 So yeah, what else?